k-tomaszewski/eternal-db/README.md

 It doesn't support SQL, users, transactions, constraints, relations, triggers, stored procedures, etc.
 Maybe the best term is a "data storage engine".

-As this is designed to be used under Linux, it requires Coreutils: https://www.gnu.org/software/coreutils/
+As this is designed to be used under Linux, it requires Coreutils https://www.gnu.org/software/coreutils/ or a compatible software module that supports running the command `du -sk`.
+Most likely it can work with BusyBox as well: https://www.busybox.net/downloads/BusyBox.html#du
+(not verified yet).

 NOTE: This project is a work-in-progress (WIP).